loremendez/L-Blog/_pages/about.md

 <img src="../images/profile_pic.PNG" alt="alt text" width="320" height="320"/>

 <p></p>
 <p>I'm Lore and this is my personal blog!
-The purpose of my blog is to document my learning notes, specifically about Algebraic Topology and Topological Data Analysis.
-I am very curious about the topic!
+The purpose of my blog is to document my learning notes.
+I am very curious about different topics and would like to explore them in my free time!
 Contact me if you have any questions or find errors, thanks :D </p>

 <!---